 I argue that relationships are activities, both physical and intellectual.
-I describe the nature of intellectual activity within the activity of relating to another.
+I describe the nature of intellectual activity within the activity of relating to another; such activity involves being aware of the non-instrumental value of another person.
 I defend an account of intellectual virtue, virtuous activity, and epistemic goods produced by such activity.
-I then argue that the relation between intellective activity and interpersonal connection is different from the relation between states of intellect and interpersonal connection.
-Loving relationships are not mere attitudes, they are virtuous activities.
+I then argue that loving relationships are not mere attitudes, they are virtuous activities.
 This account of personal connection can answer important questions in both ethics and epistemology, which I develop in the project.
 For instance, an account of loving relationship as virtuous activity has the potential to explain the difference between loving relationships and non-loving ones, using virtue theory.
 This project can also offer a unified account of different kinds of love, e.g., familial and romantic love, in addition to elucidating value questions in epistemology.

 (European Journal for Philosophy of Religion, 2022)